ollef/Earley/docs/implementation.md

 position and one for the next position, and follows the two points above by machinery that will now be described.

-The representation of states is also different from the classical presentations of Earley's algorithm.
+The representation of states is different from the classical presentations of Earley's algorithm.
 We represent a state as a production and a *continuation pointer*.
 We keep only the part of the production that is left to parse, i.e. we drop everything before "the dot" in Earley's states.
-We also have a special `Final` state for when we are done.
+We have a special `Final` state for when we are done.
 The continuation pointer is a mutable reference to a list of continuations, which correspond to possible completions in the original algorithm.